wendellpiez/xslt3-functions-bp/directory-manifest/readme.md

 Install the application, adjust paths or scripts, and run the `make-markdown-manifest3.xpl` pipeline.

-We had to add a copy of SaxonHE to the classpath so the application could find it.
+We had to add a copy of Saxon-HE to the classpath so the application could find it.
 This is a known bug and you may not encounter it.

 ## Architecture